totaljs/components/j-Grid/readme.md

 - `header` {String/Function(column)} a custom rendering of header, `string` is evaluated as an arrow function
 - `sort` {Boolean} enables sorting (optional, default: `true`)
 - `class` {String} additional classes for the column, e.g. `hidden-xs`
+- `search` {Boolean/String} `true` will filter a value according to the `template` result or `String` can be a Tangular template which will be used as a value for search

 __Filtering__: